 Among the many varieties of roses grown in Afghanistan, Damask roses are endemic and the most culturally significant.
 This ancient flowering shrub, also an herb with pink and red blooms, has long been grown and cultivated in the country.
-The genus Rosa in the family Rosaceae is a perennial, a woody shrub that bears flowers and grows to approximately two meters in height.
+The genus Rosa in the family Rosaceae is a perennial, a woody shrub that bears flowers and grows to approximately two meters (6.56 feet) in height.
 There are hundreds of rose species and tens of thousands of cultivars, and all but a few are deciduous.
 Their edible berry-like fruit, called a rose hip, begin to form below the petals after pollination.
-The rose hip contains the seeds of the rose plant and are rich in nutrients (particularly vitamin C) and phytochemicals.
+The rose hip contains the seeds of the rose plant which are rich in nutrients (particularly vitamin C) and phytochemicals.
 Some cultivars do not produce rosehips but all rose petals are edible.
 The herb is used as food and flavoring in culinary practices and possesses extraordinary pharmacological and nutritional properties.

 Afghanistan is a country of vast pastoral landscapes with a long tribal history of sub-cultures united in their traditions and their love of the rose.
 Roses have high cultural significance for the people of Afghanistan, and they are emotionally connected to the flower’s scent through centuries of religious traditions and practices.
 They identify with the rose’s presence and aroma and, as Muslims, understand it as a divine symbol of the Prophet Muhammad.
 Roses and their scent are almost always present at important occasions.
 The iconic status of the rose is expressed further as an emblem of the country, the national flower of Afghanistan.